Rahul Narwekar: Personal life

 Rahul Narwekar is the son-in-law of senior NCP leader Ramraje Naik Nimbalkar.
 Rahul's father, Suresh Narwekar was a Municipal Councillor from the Colaba area.
 Rahul's brother Makarand Narwekar is a second-term Municipal Councillor, currently from Ward No. 227.
-Rahul's sister-in-law Harshita Narwekar is a Municipal Councillor from Ward No. 226.
+His sister-in-law Harshita Narwekar is also a Municipal Councillor on a Bhartiya Janata Party ticket from the Cuffe Parade area.